BlockNinja/fileserver/README.md

 ----

-net.http.handler.gzip: a FileServer that serves gzipped content.
+A FileServer that serves gzipped content.

 Usage: